-My work involves helping those who wish to heal these unresolved problems or difficulties.
+Ancestral constellations as an approach involve helping those who wish to heal these unresolved problems or difficulties.
 By looking back through the transgenerational line to explore and surface past family patterns, there is a chance for greater peace for future generations.
 Put like this, it seems simple and straightforward, right?

 The Power of Difference

 A question to ask when we look at the present and past family problem is “what has created the situation?”
 Often it is differences, differences that result in conflict, or violence or trauma.
 If we look to history, there can be a personal or familial aspect of this but also alongside it a wider community or national issue.
 War, slavery, colonialism, genocide are all large scale events that have historically impacted generations.